Hongske/subeta/custom-css/Modernised/README.md

 - Fixed the "Claim Titles" page in Achievements
 - Fixed the alignment of the shop-icon for required items in Achievements
 - Restyled **User Shops** • [📷 screenshot desktop](screenshots/pages/commerce__user_shop--desktop.png) • [📷 screenshot mobile](screenshots/pages/commerce__user_shop--mobile.png)
-- Split the styling up into multiple CSS-files
+- Split the styling up into multiple CSS-files, some of them minified

 <br>
 <details>